 Study sessions and lectures will be led by the Course Director Dr Helen Jacobsen, Curator of French eighteenth-century Decorative Arts at the Wallace Collection, and the relevant curatorial staff; other international authorities and the curators at Waddesdon will provide further specialist teaching.

 This course is primarily aimed at curators and other specialists in the fine and decorative arts.

 Enrolment and fees

 The cost of the 5-day course is £900.
 This includes all tuition, two evening receptions and a final dinner.
 Also included is a full study day at Waddesdon Manor, with lunch and travel by coach.
 This is a non-residential course and airfares are not included in the fee.

-All applicants will be notified by the end of February 2018.
+All applicants will be notified by the beginning of March 2018.
 If awarded a place, a deposit of £150 should be made at this time.
 The balance of fees is due, without further notice, by 31st April 2018.
 These payments should be made in £ sterling to ‘The Attingham Trust’ by bank transfer OR cheque drawn on a UK bank.

 There is some financial support available for suitable candidates.

 Participants are strongly advised to insure against cancellation as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
 In such a case, an administrative fee of £100 will be charged.

 NB The Attingham Trust reserves the right to make changes to the advertised programme.
 It should be noted that (a) this course is intensive and physically strenuous and (b) specialist diets, apart from vegetarian, cannot always be catered for.

 The Council of the Attingham Trust reserves the right to adjust fees if there is a substantial change in the exchange rate, as these were assessed on the basis of assumptions made in November 2017.
 Should this prove to be necessary, members will be informed by